Vaishnavi231104/personal-productivity-agent/README.md

-# ⚡ AuraFlow AI — Intelligent Personal Productivity Framework
+# ⚡ AuraFlow AI — The Ultimate Mind-Task Sync

 AuraFlow AI is a stateful, full-stack multi-agent orchestration ecosystem designed to handle personal goal mapping and task classification.
 Driven by a **FastAPI** backend and an intelligent **LangGraph state machine**, the application splits chaotic morning raw text streams into highly structured, prioritized database entries while generating side-by-side behavioral timelines and scheduled automated habit reflection logs.